-The public will be notified of a snow emergency by means of local television, radio, newspaper, and other means of social media.
+The public will be notified of a snow emergency or other snow related parking restrictions by means of local news sources, City website, and social media.

 PARKING -

 Snow Emergency Routes: Snow Emergency Route parking is prohibited during a declared snow alert/emergency.
 See City Code Section 22-113.